-Māori authorities tax return/Annual Māori authority credit account return guide 2016 www.ird.govt.nz
+Māori authorities tax return/Annual Māori authority credit account return guide 2017 www.ird.govt.nz

-Complete and send us your IR8 and IR8J return by 7 July 2016, unless you have an extension of time to file.
+Complete and send us your IR8 and IR8J return by 7 July 2017, unless you have an extension of time to file.
 Read page 6 of this guide.

-Go to our website for information, services and tools.
+Go to our website for information and to use our services and tools.